theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

 # Setup Katello with remote databases

 Katello can be installed with remote databases for both postgresql and mongo.
+These instructions are for a Katello server, where remote databases are currently supported.

 ## High level
 There are two ways to deploy Katello with remote databases: